Willow-Jean Prime

 Willow-Jean Prime (née Downs; born 1983) is a New Zealand politician.
 She was first elected a Member of the New Zealand House of Representatives at the 2017 general election as a list representative of the New Zealand Labour Party.
 She was elected as the Member of Parliament for Northland at the 2020 general election and was re-elected as a list MP in 2023.

 Prime was Minister of Conservation and Minister for Youth in the final year of the Sixth Labour Government.
+Her promotion marked the first time Cabinet had achieved a 10/10 gender split.

 Early life and education

 Prime is of Te Kapotai, Ngāti Hine and Ngāpuhi descent and grew up in Northland.
 She attended Bay of Islands College in Kawakawa.
 Her father Barry (d.
 2018) was a train driver; she learnt to drive a train before a car and wanted to follow her father's career but was advised at school that women could not drive trains.
 Prime played basketball at school and was offered a scholarship to play in the United States.

 Prime is a graduate of Waikato University holding a Bachelor of Arts, Bachelor of Laws, post-graduate Diploma of Māori and Pacific Development with distinction, and Master of Laws focusing on recent developments in Treaty settlements, Māori governance and indigenous development.
 In 2014, she had started a Doctor of Philosophy in law at Waikato University.

 She worked as a solicitor in Wellington before returning to Northland.

 She lives near Pakaraka with her husband Dion, who is a teacher, and has two children.
 She was pregnant during both her 2015 and 2017 election campaigns.